andoriyu/flakes/README.md

 ├───overlay: Nixpkgs overlay
 └───templates
     ├───fat: template: A fat version of development environment.
-Right now it's rust-wasm + some extra packages ├───rust-lite: template: A light version of rust environment for devlopment └───rust-wasm: template: A fat version of rust environment with nodejs for full-stack devlopment
+Right now it's rust-wasm + some extra packages ├───rust-lite: template: A light version of rust environment for development └───rust-wasm: template: A fat version of rust environment with nodejs for full-stack development
 ```
 ## Cachix